Some Irrefutable questions

 ‘In Malaysia, they admit a master’s student with a goal: to make himself/herself an expert in a particular field.
 I studied everything around the corporate business in my master’s degree.
 And I am happy to say that I have commendable knowledge and experience regarding this field.’My Teacher

-After discussing the curriculum of Malaysian master’s curriculum with him and experiencing my master’s course curriculum here, my honest feeling regarding this degree is, ‘Masters in Bangladesh is pure bullshit things to go for.’
+After discussing the Malaysian master’s curriculum with him and experiencing my master’s course curriculum here, my honest feeling regarding this degree is really nihilistic: A Master degree in Bangladesh is a pure bullshit thing to go for.

-As I am on the verge of this postgraduate degree and have a thesis, I will complete this degree (Masters in Bangladesh) with a high note.
-In my country, quality is an underrated word.
-Everyone believes in quantity.
+As I am on the verge of this postgraduate degree and have a thesis, Maybe, I will complete this degree (Masters in Bangladesh) with a high note.
+But, will that create any new experience in my brain?
+I don’t think so.
+In my country, quality is an overrated word.
+Everyone talks about it but believes in quantity.
 Your degree is crucial.
 How you complete that degree rarely looked closely.
 So, it is what it is.
 It will be my last dance on this false shore of education.
 However, If I have to recommend any person to do any post-graduation study, I tell him, please do it abroad.
 At least you can learn something.
 Something has meaning, not bullshit like my one.